JohnOMDev/ecb_exchange_rate/README.md

 - **Efficient Queries:** Optimize SQL queries to enhance performance.
 - **Parallel Processing:** Accelerate data ingestion using parallel processing techniques.
 - **Columnar File Format and In-Memory Processing** Leverage DuckDB and Parquet’s columnar file format for efficient in-memory data processing.

+## TODO
+- Retrieve the exchange rate for holidays and weekends by using the rate from the previous working day.

 ## Documentation